Translate

 I have friends who experienced this.
 She and her husband gave the baby a name and she died shortly after she was born.
 I witnessed first-hand the profound anguish and suffering they went through watching their baby gasp for her final breaths of life.
 It was a traumatic experience for them.
 This all happened years ago and not in the context of Senate Bill 8, Texas' "Heartbeat law" discussed herein.
 It was nevertheless instructive and ties into the concerns raised here.

 Incredibly, SB 8 makes no exceptions for fetal abnormalities, rape, or incest.
-I can only imagine the anguish today is magnified by the existence of harmful policies and politicians with doctors conveying remorse and sadness out of concern for the precarity so many women are due to policy constraints.
+I can only imagine the anguish today is magnified by the existence of harmful policies and politicians with doctors conveying remorse and sadness out of concern for the precarity so many women face due to policy constraints.
 Previously, before SB 8, abortion was legal up to 20 weeks of pregnancy.
 We should return to that and stop using abortion as a political tool.

 First, however, we need to vote these folks out of power, period.
 If we don't, it'll only get worse.
 While Trump, should he win the presidency, may not call on a total abortion ban, according to this piece in Politico, Trump will likely make it harder to get one.
 I'm glad that they mention the "Project 2025" blueprint that proposes mandating coverage for natural family planning methods and eliminating the requirement for insurance to cover certain emergency contraception.